albinsuresh/thin-edge.io/docs/src/howto-guides/child_device_firmware_management.md

 * Download and apply the updated firmware from thin-edge
 * Send status updates on the progress of the firmware update operation to thin-edge

-Handling the above mentioned responsibilities involve multiple interactions with thin-edge over its MQTT and HTTP APIs.
+Handling the above mentioned responsibilities involves multiple interactions with thin-edge over its MQTT and HTTP APIs.
 In cases, where the child device connector is installed alongside thin-edge on the same device, these APIs can be accessed via a local IP or even `127.0.0.1`.
-The MQTT APIs are exposed via port 1883 and the HTTP APIs are exposed via port 8000.
+The MQTT APIs are exposed via port 1883 and the HTTP APIs are exposed via port 8000, by default.
-But, when the child device connector is running directly on the external child device, the MQTT and HTTP APIs of thin-edge need to be accessed over the network using its IP address, which is configured using the tedge config settings `mqtt.external.bind_address` or `mqtt.bind_address`.
+But, when the child device connector is running directly on the external child device, the MQTT and HTTP APIs of thin-edge need to be accessed over the network using its IP address and ports, which are configured using the tedge config settings `mqtt.client.host` or `mqtt.client.port` for MQTT and `http.address` and `http.port` for HTTP.

 The `c8y-firmware-plugin` running on thin-edge, along with the `child-device-connector` running either on the thin-edge device itself or directly on the child device,